lumigo-io/lumigo-kubernetes-operator/README.md

 ```

 All the `Lumigo` resources you have created in your namespaces are going to be automatically deleted.
+In the namespaces where the `Lumigo` resource has both the `.Tracing.Injection.Enabled` and `.Tracing.Injection.RemoveLumigoFromResourcesOnDeletion` set to `true`, all injected resources in the namespace will be modified to remove the instrumentation.

 ## TLS certificates